Wednesday, 6 November 2024

 Branstree 713m 4hrs 34mins

-The ascent of Tarn Crag was a walk up a slow moving horizontal waterfall over grassland.
-The flat and undistinguished summit of Tarn Crag is embellished by a tall surveying pillar that was built by Manchester Corporation when constructing the Haweswater Dam.
+The ascent of Tarn Crag was a walk up a slow-moving horizontal waterfall over grassland.
+The flat and undistinguished summit of Tarn Crag is embellished by a tall surveying pillar built by Manchester Corporation when constructing the Haweswater Dam.
 We continued across to Grey Crag and met a couple of other walkers, the conversation turned to the vast number of hill classification schemes that had sprung up in recent years.
 Keith had disappeared to bag a nearby Burkett, or was it a Nuttall but probably not a Marilyn or a Hewitt, or was that the other way round.
-The confusion stemmed from three factors: imperial or metric measurement, random or rule based classification and height drop between adjacent possible summits.
-All the classifications provide some excitement for the tick box fraternity.
-We had some food and drink before beginning the long up hill and down dale squish to Branstree.
-Well, not quite, we traversed across to Selside Pike once we reached a suitable height and took in the North East Top of Branstree that is higher than the nearby Seaside Pike.
-The consolation was the firmer ground conditions.
+The confusion stems from the three factors that determine hill lists.
+Are they random or rule-based classifications?
+Do they use imperial or metric measurements?
+What is the height drop between adjacent possible summits?
+All the classifications provide some excitement for the tick-box fraternity.

 Bog trotting in Mosedale towards Tarn Crag